ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — See "What Web Content and Mobile Apps Are Covered" and enforcement provisions

+### I'm a content creator.
+Where do I start?

+**As a content creator, your role is crucial — you're often the first person to make content accessible (or inaccessible).** Start with these foundational practices that apply to everything you create:

+**1. Learn the basics (about 30 minutes):**

+- **Alt text for images** — Every image needs descriptive alt text.
+Learn when to describe what's in the image vs. when to mark it as decorative: <a href="https://webaim.org/techniques/alttext/" target="_blank" rel="noopener noreferrer">WebAIM: Alternative Text</a>
+- **Heading structure** — Use proper heading levels (H1, H2, H3) instead of just making text big and bold.
+This helps screen reader users navigate: <a href="https://www.w3.org/WAI/tutorials/page-structure/headings/" target="_blank" rel="noopener noreferrer">W3C: Headings</a>
+- **Meaningful link text** — Write links that make sense out of context (not "click here" or "read more"): <a href="https://webaim.org/techniques/hypertext/" target="_blank" rel="noopener noreferrer">WebAIM: Links and Hypertext</a>
+- **Color contrast** — Ensure text has sufficient contrast against backgrounds (4.5:1 for normal text): <a href="https://webaim.org/resources/contrastchecker/" target="_blank" rel="noopener noreferrer">WebAIM Contrast Checker</a>

+**2. Document-specific resources:**

+- **Word documents** — <a href="https://www.section508.gov/create/documents/" target="_blank" rel="noopener noreferrer">Section508.gov: Accessible Word Documents</a>
+- **PDFs** — <a href="https://www.section508.gov/create/pdfs/" target="_blank" rel="noopener noreferrer">Section508.gov: Accessible PDFs</a>
+- **PowerPoint** — <a href="https://www.section508.gov/create/presentations/" target="_blank" rel="noopener noreferrer">Section508.gov: Accessible Presentations</a>
+- **Excel** — <a href="https://www.section508.gov/create/documents/excel/" target="_blank" rel="noopener noreferrer">Section508.gov: Accessible Excel Documents</a>

+**3. Video and multimedia:**

+- **Captions** — All videos need captions: <a href="https://www.w3.org/WAI/media/av/captions/" target="_blank" rel="noopener noreferrer">W3C: Captions</a>
+- **Transcripts** — Audio content needs transcripts: <a href="https://www.w3.org/WAI/media/av/transcripts/" target="_blank" rel="noopener noreferrer">W3C: Transcripts</a>

+**4. Quick reference tools:**

+- <a href="https://www.a11yproject.com/checklist/" target="_blank" rel="noopener noreferrer">A11Y Project Checklist</a> — Simple checklist for content creators
+- <a href="https://webaim.org/resources/quickref/" target="_blank" rel="noopener noreferrer">WebAIM Quick Reference</a> — Condensed WCAG checklist

+**5. Training opportunities:**

+- **Illinois DoIT Training** — <a href="https://doit.illinois.gov/initiatives/accessibility/training.html" target="_blank" rel="noopener noreferrer">Request free accessibility training</a> (email: DoIT.Accessibility@Illinois.gov)
+- **W3C Course** — <a href="https://www.edx.org/learn/web-accessibility/the-world-wide-web-consortium-w3c-introduction-to-web-accessibility" target="_blank" rel="noopener noreferrer">Free Introduction to Web Accessibility course</a>

+**The key mindset shift:** Think about how someone using a screen reader or keyboard navigation would experience your content.
+If they can't see images, colors, or mouse interactions, can they still understand and use your content?
+If not, you need to provide alternatives.

+### I'm a web developer.
+Where do I start?

+**As a developer, you're building the foundation that makes everything else possible.** Start with these technical practices and tools:

+**1. Learn WCAG 2.1 Level AA (the technical standards):**

+- **WCAG Quick Reference** — <a href="https://www.w3.org/WAI/WCAG21/quickref/" target="_blank" rel="noopener noreferrer">W3C WCAG 2.1 Quick Reference</a> — Filter by Level AA to see all requirements
+- **WebAIM's WCAG Checklist** — <a href="https://webaim.org/standards/wcag/checklist" target="_blank" rel="noopener noreferrer">Developer-friendly checklist format</a>
+- **MDN Accessibility Guide** — <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility" target="_blank" rel="noopener noreferrer">Mozilla Developer Network: Accessibility</a> — Technical implementation guides

+**2. Essential development practices:**

+- **Semantic HTML** — Use proper HTML elements (`<nav>`, `<main>`, `<article>`, `<button>` vs `<div>`): <a href="https://www.w3.org/WAI/tutorials/page-structure/" target="_blank" rel="noopener noreferrer">W3C: Page Structure</a>
+- **Keyboard navigation** — Ensure all interactive elements are keyboard accessible: <a href="https://webaim.org/techniques/keyboard/" target="_blank" rel="noopener noreferrer">WebAIM: Keyboard Accessibility</a>
+- **ARIA when needed** — Use ARIA attributes correctly (but prefer semantic HTML first): <a href="https://www.w3.org/WAI/ARIA/apg/" target="_blank" rel="noopener noreferrer">W3C ARIA Authoring Practices Guide</a>
+- **Focus management** — Visible focus indicators and logical tab order: <a href="https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html" target="_blank" rel="noopener noreferrer">WCAG: Focus Visible</a>
+- **Form accessibility** — Proper labels, error messages, and validation: <a href="https://webaim.org/techniques/forms/" target="_blank" rel="noopener noreferrer">WebAIM: Forms</a>

+**3. Testing tools (integrate into your workflow):**

+- **axe DevTools** — <a href="https://www.deque.com/axe/devtools/" target="_blank" rel="noopener noreferrer">Browser extension and automated testing</a>
+- **WAVE** — <a href="https://wave.webaim.org/" target="_blank" rel="noopener noreferrer">Web accessibility evaluation tool</a>
+- **Lighthouse** — <a href="https://developer.chrome.com/docs/lighthouse/accessibility/" target="_blank" rel="noopener noreferrer">Built into Chrome DevTools</a>
+- **Screen reader testing** — Test with NVDA (Windows) or VoiceOver (Mac): <a href="https://www.nvaccess.org/download/" target="_blank" rel="noopener noreferrer">Download NVDA</a>

+**4. Framework-specific resources:**

+- **React** — <a href="https://react.dev/learn/accessibility" target="_blank" rel="noopener noreferrer">React Accessibility Documentation</a>
+- **Vue** — <a href="https://vuejs.org/guide/best-practices/accessibility.html" target="_blank" rel="noopener noreferrer">Vue.js Accessibility Guide</a>
+- **Angular** — <a href="https://angular.io/guide/accessibility" target="_blank" rel="noopener noreferrer">Angular Accessibility Guide</a>

+**5. Automated testing integration:**

+- **axe-core** — <a href="https://github.com/dequelabs/axe-core" target="_blank" rel="noopener noreferrer">Open-source accessibility testing engine</a> (works with Jest, Cypress, Playwright, etc.)
+- **eslint-plugin-jsx-a11y** — <a href="https://github.com/jsx-eslint/eslint-plugin-jsx-a11y" target="_blank" rel="noopener noreferrer">ESLint plugin for accessibility</a>

+**6. Training and deeper learning:**

+- **W3C Course** — <a href="https://www.edx.org/learn/web-accessibility/the-world-wide-web-consortium-w3c-introduction-to-web-accessibility" target="_blank" rel="noopener noreferrer">Free Introduction to Web Accessibility</a>
+- **Google's Accessibility Course** — <a href="https://web.dev/learn/accessibility/" target="_blank" rel="noopener noreferrer">web.dev: Learn Accessibility</a>
+- **Illinois DoIT Training** — <a href="https://doit.illinois.gov/initiatives/accessibility/training.html" target="_blank" rel="noopener noreferrer">Request web development accessibility training</a>

+**7. Code review checklist:**

+- Semantic HTML structure
+- Keyboard navigation works throughout
+- Focus indicators are visible
+- Color contrast meets 4.5:1 (normal text) or 3:1 (large text)
+- Images have alt text (or are marked decorative)
+- Forms have proper labels and error messages
+- ARIA is used correctly (or semantic HTML is preferred)
+- Automated tests pass (axe-core, WAVE, Lighthouse)

+**The key mindset:** Build accessibility in from the start, not as an afterthought.
+It's much easier and cheaper than retrofitting later.
+Test with keyboard navigation and screen readers regularly, not just at the end.

+### I'm a manager.
+Where do I start?

+**As a manager, your role is to create the organizational conditions for accessibility success.** You don't need to become a technical expert, but you do need to understand the requirements, allocate resources, and support your team.
+Start here:

+**1. Understand the legal requirements and timeline:**

+- **The deadline is firm** — April 24, 2026 for WCAG 2.1 Level AA compliance
+- **It applies to everything** — Websites, documents, videos, social media, mobile apps
+- **It's not optional** — This is a legal requirement under ADA Title II and IITAA
+- **Read the basics** — <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a> — Plain language summary of requirements

+**2. Assess your current state:**

+- **Audit existing content** — Identify all public-facing digital content (websites, documents, videos, social media)
+- **Prioritize by impact** — Focus on high-traffic pages, frequently accessed documents, and critical services first
+- **Identify gaps** — Use automated tools and manual testing to find accessibility issues
+- **Estimate remediation effort** — Understand the scope of work needed

+**3. Build accessibility into your processes:**

+- **Include accessibility in project timelines** — Don't treat it as an add-on; build it into initial project plans
+- **Require accessibility in procurement** — Include WCAG 2.1 AA requirements in RFPs and vendor contracts
+- **Establish content review processes** — Ensure documents and content are checked for accessibility before publication
+- **Create accessibility checkpoints** — Build accessibility reviews into your content approval workflows

+**4. Allocate resources strategically:**

+- **Training budget** — Invest in accessibility training for content creators, developers, and designers
+- **Tools and software** — Provide accessibility testing tools (WAVE, axe DevTools, PDF accessibility checkers)
+- **Time allocation** — Recognize that creating accessible content may take slightly longer initially
+- **Expert support** — Consider accessibility consultants or specialists for complex projects

+**5. Support your team:**

+- **Make it a priority** — Communicate that accessibility is important and expected
+- **Remove barriers** — Ensure staff have access to training, tools, and time needed
+- **Celebrate progress** — Recognize teams and individuals who successfully implement accessibility
+- **Learn alongside your team** — Attend training sessions to understand what your team is learning

+**6. Establish accountability:**

+- **Assign responsibilities** — Clearly define who is responsible for accessibility in each area
+- **Set expectations** — Make accessibility part of job descriptions and performance expectations
+- **Track progress** — Monitor compliance status and remediation efforts
+- **Regular check-ins** — Include accessibility in regular team meetings and project reviews

+**7. Connect with resources:**

+- **Illinois DoIT** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Contact DoIT.Accessibility@Illinois.gov</a> for training, guidance, and support
+- **Accessibility coordinators** — Identify or designate an accessibility coordinator in your organization
+- **Peer networks** — Connect with other managers facing similar challenges
+- **Legal/compliance team** — Work with your legal or compliance office to understand requirements

+**8. Plan for the long term:**

+- **Sustainability** — Build accessibility into ongoing operations, not just a one-time project
+- **Continuous improvement** — Accessibility is an ongoing commitment, not a one-time fix
+- **Stay informed** — Keep up with accessibility standards and best practices
+- **Documentation** — Maintain records of accessibility efforts and compliance status

+**Key management principles:**

+- **Start early** — The earlier you begin, the easier and cheaper it is
+- **It's everyone's responsibility** — Not just IT; content creators, designers, and project managers all play roles
+- **Prevention is cheaper than remediation** — Building accessibility in from the start costs 3-10 times less than fixing later
+- **Accessibility benefits everyone** — Accessible design improves usability for all users, not just those with disabilities

+**The bottom line:** As a manager, you don't need to become a technical expert, but you do need to create the organizational support, resources, and accountability that enable your team to succeed.
+The April 2026 deadline is firm, but with proper planning and support, your organization can achieve compliance.

+**References:**

+- <a href="https://www.w3.org/WAI/planning-and-managing/" target="_blank" rel="noopener noreferrer">W3C: Planning and Managing Web Accessibility</a> — Strategic guidance for organizations
+- <a href="https://www.section508.gov/manage/" target="_blank" rel="noopener noreferrer">Section508.gov: Managing Accessibility</a> — Program management resources
+- <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Office</a> — State-specific support and training

 ---

 ## Illinois-Specific Requirements (IITAA)